 - 25-OH vitamin D. Deficiency is associated with poorer hair density in studies, and it is easy to fix.

 - Total and free testosterone, plus estradiol.
-Especially if youre considering DHT-modulating therapy, the baseline matters.
+Particularly if you're considering DHT-modulating therapy, the baseline matters.

 - CBC and CMP as a general screen, and HbA1c if metabolic risk is in the picture.